latarc/dockerfiles/README.md

 Disclaimer 1: These Dockerfiles are not official.

-Disclaimer 2: We do not guarantee support for the Dockerfiles in this repository.
+Disclaimer 2: There is no warranty for the Dockerfiles in this repository.